 Let me count the ways.
 It’s a perfect option not only for replacing tomato juice, paste, and sauce, but if you get a bit more creative, the uses are endless.

 Here are some of my favorite ideas for using tomato powder.
-Remember to add salt to these ideas to bring out the best of the tomato flavor.
+Remember to add salt to these ideas to bring out the best of the tomato flavor (if you didn’t add salt to your original powder).

 - Add a tablespoon to savory winter stews or pasta sauces (flavor-wise, a tablespoon of the powder can replace a can of tinned tomatoes